 ”.

-46 The Stamp Amendment Act 2005 s.
-8 reads as follows:
+34 The Stamp Amendment Act 2005 s.
+8 and 10(2) read as follows:

 “

 8. Retrospective effect of certain provisions

 (1) A person who was a dealer at any time during the retrospective period is to be treated, in respect of the person’s liability to duty under Part IIIC during that period, as if Part IIIC included a provision to the effect of the Stamp Act 1921 section 76D(5a) (excluding paragraph (b)) as inserted by section 5(1) of this Act.